 A PICTURE IS WORTH A THOUSAND WORDS

-In auto cases, personal injury attorneys argue all day long with insurance adjusters that property damage is irrelevant for predicting the potential for bodily injury.
-But give a personal injury attorney spectacular crash photos with twisted metal and broken glass, and watch him or her argue that the injury was substantial because this was a “big hit.”
+In personal injury cases, attorneys frequently debate with insurance adjusters about whether property damage is a reliable indicator of potential bodily injury.
+However, provide a personal injury attorney with striking crash photos showing twisted metal and shattered glass, and watch how they argue that the injury must have been significant because it was a “major collision.”

-Let me give you another example in an unexpected context.
+Consider another example in a completely different scenario.
 I once represented a buyer of a multi-unit apartment complex.
-The sellers had taken back paper in the transaction, meaning they lent the buyer his down payment and took a second trust deed on the building to secure their note.
+In this transaction, the sellers took back paper, meaning they provided the buyer with the down payment as a loan, secured by a second trust deed on the building.

-Before long, the buyer started missing payments on the second deed of trust, and the sellers initiated a judicial foreclosure.
-At one point in the litigation, the sellers moved the court for the appointment of a receiver to control the intake of the rent and apply it directly to their note.
+Soon after, the buyer began missing payments on the second deed of trust, and the sellers pursued judicial foreclosure.
+At one point in the litigation, the sellers requested the court to appoint a receiver to oversee the rental income and apply it directly to their loan.

-To establish “irreparable harm” – a prerequisite to receivership – the sellers argued the defaulting buyer would probably allow the building to dilapidate, thus endangering the value of their trust deed.
-After all, he was already two months in arrears.
+To prove “irreparable harm,” which is required for appointing a receiver, the sellers argued that the defaulting buyer would likely neglect the property, putting the value of their trust deed at risk.
+After all, he was already two months behind on payments.

-In opposition, I submitted glorious photos of the building’s recent improvements.
-Multicolor annuals and Malibu lights adorned tasteful flagstone walking paths.
-A new Spanish tile roof had replaced yesterday’s sunbleached shingles.
-Decorative iron gates opened to sanctuary-like gardens and a turquoise swimming pool.
-The motion for a receiver was denied.
+In response, I presented compelling photos of the building’s recent upgrades.
+Vibrant flowers and Malibu lights highlighted tastefully designed flagstone walkways.
+A new Spanish tile roof replaced the worn, sun-bleached shingles.
+Ornate iron gates led to serene gardens and a sparkling turquoise pool.
+As a result, the motion for a receiver was denied.

-There is no question that good pictures will affect the outcome of a case.
-I once settled a wrongful death case with doubtful liability largely on the strength of horribly bloody photos of the decedent.
-The defense attorney simply did not want those photos anywhere near a jury.
+It’s clear that high-quality images can significantly impact the outcome of a case.
+In one instance, I was able to settle a wrongful death case with questionable liability largely due to disturbing and graphic photos of the decedent.
+The defense attorney simply did not want those images anywhere near a jury.

 WHAT TYPE OF PHOTOGRAPHS CAN YOU USE IN COURT?

-In the case of digital photographs, Evidence Code §255 states that “[i]f data are stored in a computer or similar device, any printout or other output readable by sight, shown to reflect the data accurately, is an ‘original’.”
-A duplicate, according to Evidence Code §260, is a “counterpart produced by the same impression as the original, . . . or by means of photography, including enlargements and miniatures . . . which accurately reproduces the original.”
+For digital photographs, Evidence Code §255 clarifies that “[i]f data are stored in a computer or similar device, any printout or other output readable by sight, shown to reflect the data accurately, is an ‘original.’”
+Meanwhile, a duplicate is defined under Evidence Code §260 as a “counterpart produced by the same impression as the original… or by means of photography, including enlargements and miniatures… which accurately reproduces the original.”

-The main foundational requirement for the admissibility of photographs is authenticity.
-Authentication of a photograph no longer requires the testimony of the actual photographer.
+The primary requirement for the admissibility of photographs as evidence is authenticity.
+Authentication of a photograph no longer requires the testimony of the photographer themselves.
+It is now sufficient to have a witness testify that:

-- that they are familiar with the object or scene in the photograph
+They are familiar with the object or scene depicted in the photograph.

-- the basis of the familiarity with the object or scene
+- The basis for their familiarity with the object or scene.

-- that they recognize the object or scene
+- They can recognize the object or scene in the photograph.

-- that the photograph is a “fair,” “accurate,” “true” or “good” depiction of the object or scene at the time in question.
+- The photograph is a “fair,” “accurate,” “true,” or “good” depiction of the object or scene at the time in question.

 AN EXAMPLE OF DIRECT EXAMINATION MIGHT LOOK LIKE THE FOLLOWING